est31/msvc-wine-rust/README.md

 * 7z executable
 * GNU/Linux with GNU Bash installed.
 May also work on Mac or other BSD's, but I haven't tried.
-* Bleeding edge Wine from git that supports _memicmp_l.
-Wine 2.21 (not released yet at the moment of writing this) should have support.
+* Wine 2.21 or later.
+You really need 2.21: Wine 2.20 or older won't work.
 Compilation is explained below.
 * 32 bit Wine with .Net installed -- can be a completely separate, second, Wine installation/toolchain

 The bleeding edge Wine is required to run the linker, while the .Net requirement is because of [lessmsi](http://lessmsi.activescott.com/).